Boiler Service Cost

 - New Radiators — If bleeding your radiators and flushing your system still hasn't improved your radiator performance, it might be time for new ones.
 New radiators cost around £200 per radiator.

 - New Boiler Installation — Boilers have a lifespan of 10 to 15 years.
-If your heating engineer finds that the cost of repairing is more than the cost of a new boiler, they may suggest you replace your boiler instead.
+If your engineer finds that the cost of repairing is more than the cost of a new boiler, they may suggest you replace your boiler instead.
 Installing a new boiler costs around £2,400.

 How often do boilers need replacing?